jetbrains-academy/rustlings-course/Generic Types, Traits, and Lifetime/Lifetimes/Lifetime Annotations in Function Signatures/task.md

 parameters inside angle brackets between the function name and the parameter list.
 The constraint we want to express in this signature is that all the references in the parameters and the return value must have the same lifetime.
-We’ll name the lifetime `'a` and then add it to each reference, as shown in in the code snippet below.
+We’ll name the lifetime `'a` and then add it to each reference, as shown in the code snippet below.